MIDLANDS TRAILS & WEEKEND RHYTHMS

 - Easy access for spectators and supporters

-On site Accomodation
+On site Accommodation

-Self catering cottages, tucked into the reserve for those wanting comfort and early morning quiet
+Self catering cottages, tucked into the reserve for those wanting comfort and early morning quiet.

-Camping options for tents and vehicles, ideal for groups, families, and runners who like to stay close to the fire
+Camping options for tents and vehicles, ideal for groups, families, and runners who like to stay close to the fire.

 Staying on site means no early morning drives, no rushing off after your run, and more time to rest, walk, braai, and watch the light change across the hills.
 It allows the weekend to unfold naturally, rather than feeling like a single morning event.